vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 	{
 		RenderObject& object = objects[i];

-		//only bind the pipeline if it doesnt match with the already bound one if (object.material != lastMaterial) {
+		//only bind the pipeline if it doesn't match with the already bound one if (object.material != lastMaterial) {

 			bind_descriptors(object.material);